royaltm/node-unique-filter/README.md

 const UniqueFilter = require('unique-filter');

 var ufilter = new UniqueFilter('/tmp/foo.tmp', {
-  hash: murmurHash32, // the hash function has signature: hash(string) -> UInt32
+  hash: murmurHash32, // the hash function (required) hash(string) -> UInt32
   bloombits: 524288,  // how many bloom filter bits to allocate in the bloom filter (should be a multiple of 32)
   bloomhashes: 7,     // how many bloom hashes to generate bits
   indexbits: 16,      // the size of the hash index 8 - 24
+  lru: 0              // max length for optional disk read LRU cache (0 = disabled)
   deleteFile: true    // if the file should be deleted upon creation (is temporary) })